 On consumer review site my3cents.com, The Good Feet Store has received 186 ratings and 210 reviews and complaints for an overall rating of a 2.2 out of 5 stars.
 Most of the complaints report the arch supports don’t work and were too expensive.

-The Good Feet Store’s arch supports are expensive and don’t seem to be any better than what you can get at a drug store for a fraction of the cost.
+Good Feet shoe inserts cost a serious dollar figure and don’t seem to be any better than what you can get at a drug store for a fraction of the cost.
 If you’re going to pay $330 or more for orthotics, experts suggest making an appointment with a podiatrist and getting custom supports.